rajeevsd123/ai-case-study/README.md

 [Life Whisperer Genetics](https://www.lifewhisperer.com/wp-content/uploads/2023/03/ISAR23-Presagen-LifeWhisperer-AI-Enhanced-Fertility-Feb23.pdf) -  Sensitivity for euploid embryos ~65-95%

-[Limitation, Reasons for Caution :](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7192535/) The AI model developed here is limited to analysis of Day 5 embryos; therefore, further evaluation or modification of the model is needed to incorporate information from different time points.
-The endpoint described is clinical pregnancy as measured by fetal heartbeat, and this does not indicate the probability of live birth.

  [25 % incereased accuracy for preganacy predication](https://academic.oup.com/humrep/article/37/8/1746/6604228?login=false) compared to standard morphogial grading